-81. Petitions
+83. Petitions

-81.1 The Chief Executive Officer shall list a summary of all petitions received, providing they meet the criteria detailed under this Division 13 of Part 3 of Chapter 2 of these Rules.

-- The petition will be listed on the next available Scheduled Council Meeting Agenda for noting. - The listing shall include a description of the purpose of the petition and the number of signatories to it, however the petition itself will not be attached. - With the consent of the Chair, any Councillor may table a petition not listed on the Agenda for a Scheduled Council Meeting. - Unless Council agrees to deal with it earlier, no motion other than a motion to receive and note may be made on any petition until the next Scheduled Council Meeting after that at which it has been presented or tabled. - Where a Councillor presents or tables a petition on behalf of the petitioners, that Councillor must understand the purpose of the petition and be satisfied that it does not contain language disrespectful to Council or individuals and that the contents or actions proposed do not violate any law. - 81.7 Every petition presented to or tabled before Council shall be in writing (other than in pencil), typed or printed, contain the request of the petitioners or signatories, and be signed by at least twenty (20) people. - 81.8 Every petition must: - 81.8.1 clearly state the full name and address of every signatory; and - 81.8.2 be signed (other than pencil) by the persons whose names and, addresses are appended to it with their signatures or marks and, except in cases of incapacity or sickness, by no one else. - Where a petition contains more than one page bearing the details and signature of at least one petitioner or writer, each page shall contain the request of the petitioners or signatories. - 81.10 Council may accept electronic petitions, providing they meet the essential criteria in accordance with rule 81.8. - Due to the personal information contained within, the petition will not be attached to the Agenda or Minutes of the Council Meeting at which it is presented or tabled.
+- The Chief Executive Officer shall list a summary of all petitions received, providing they meet the criteria detailed under this Division 13 of Part 3 of Chapter 2 of these rules. - The petition will be listed on the next available Scheduled Council Meeting Agenda for noting. - The listing shall include a description of the purpose of the petition and the number of signatories to it, however the petition itself will not be attached. - With the consent of the Chair, any Councillor may table a petition not listed on the Agenda for a Scheduled Council Meeting. - Unless Council agrees to deal with it earlier, no motion other than a motion to receive and note may be made on any petition until the next Scheduled Council Meeting after that at which it has been presented or tabled. - Where a Councillor presents or tables a petition on behalf of the petitioners that Councillor must understand the purpose of the petition and be satisfied that it does not contain language disrespectful to Council or individuals and that the contents or actions proposed do not violate any law.

+83.7 Every petition presented to or tabled before Council shall be in writing (other than in pencil), typed or printed, contain the request of the petitioners or signatories, and be signed by at least twenty (20) people.

+83.8 Every petition must:

+- 83.8.1 clearly state the full name and address and / or email address of every signatory; and - 83.8.2 be signed by the persons whose names and, addresses are appended to it with their signatures or marks and, except in cases of incapacity or sickness, by no one else. - Where a petition contains more than one page bearing the details and signature of at least one petitioner or writer, each page shall contain the request of the petitioners or signatories. - 83.10 Council may accept both hard copy and electronic petitions, providing they meet the essential criteria in accordance with rule 83.8. - Due to the personal information contained within, the petition will not be attached to the Agenda or Minutes of the Council Meeting at which it is presented or tabled. - 83.12 The CEO may, in consultation with the Mayor, accept electronic petitions which do not meet rule 83.8 if they are satisfied that the petition is in their view, authentic.